Flamholz-Lab/longread-metagenome-assembly/ALIGN_TO_REF.md

 # Notes for aligning your assembled genome to a reference

 ## There are a few tools for this.
 Here are the ones I've tested:
-ec_reference.fasta is my reference genome and
+ec_reference.fasta is my reference genome and ec_meta_assemble.fa is what I assembled from ONT sequencing

 ### 1. Mummer4
 Mummer can be installed via conda.
 I used: